CzechLynx: A Dataset for Individual Identification and Pose Estimation of the Eurasian Lynx

-To ensure the technical quality of the CzechLynx dataset, we performed a series of validation steps focused on the consistency, accuracy, and usefulness of the data for both computer vision and ecological research. \\
+To ensure the technical quality of the CzechLynx dataset \cite{picek_czechlynx}, we performed a series of validation steps focused on the consistency, accuracy, and usefulness of the data for both computer vision and ecological research.

 \textbf{Annotation Quality Control.} The dataset was annotated using standard tools such as CVAT.
 To reduce labeling errors, a dual-pass validation strategy was used.
 First, annotations were created or verified by trained annotators.
-Then, a second round of validation was performed by a separate team to ensure consistency in identity assignment, keypoint placement, and segmentation masks. \\
+Then, a second round of validation was performed by a separate team to ensure consistency in identity assignment, keypoint placement, and segmentation masks.

-\textbf{Data Consistency and Identity Validation.} The re-identification subset includes only images where individual identity could be confirmed by at least two independent observers, based on distinct coat patterns on limbs and flanks.
+\textbf{Data Consistency and Identity Validation.} The subset for individual identification includes only images where individual identity could be confirmed by at least two independent observers, based on distinct coat patterns on limbs and flanks.
 Any ambiguous cases were excluded.
-This process ensured a high level of reliability in the identity labels across the dataset. \\
+This process ensured a high level of reliability in the identity labels across the dataset.

-\textbf{Synthetic Data Comparison.} To address pose diversity limitations, a synthetic subset was generated using a 3D lynx model and the Unity engine.
+\textbf{Synthetic Data Comparison.} To address pose diversity limitations, a synthetic subset was generated using a 3D model and the Unity engine.
 We performed side-by-side comparisons of real and synthetic images (see Figure~\ref{fig:synthetic_real_comparison}) and confirmed that the synthetic data closely mirrors real-world camera trap imagery.
-The synthetic samples also include complete metadata, such as keypoints, segmentation masks, and identity annotations. \\
+The synthetic samples also include similar metadata and annotations, such as keypoints and segmentation masks.

-\textbf{Data Distribution and Coverage.} The dataset spans more than 15 years and covers over 219 individual lynx across two populations and multiple regions.
-Images were collected from over 743 locations, with the majority sampled systematically in a 10$\times$10 km grid.
+\textbf{Data Distribution and Coverage.} The dataset spans more than 15 years and covers 319 individual lynx across two populations and multiple regions.
+Images were collected from 659 sites, with the majority sampled systematically in a 10$\times$10 km grid.
 This ensures representative coverage of habitats and individual variation.
-The dataset also includes time-aware and geographic splits, which allow robust open-set and closed-set evaluation.
+The dataset also includes time- and geographically-aware splits, enabling robust open- and closed-set evaluation.